Tim Murphy (Canadian politician)

 Timothy John Murphy (born August 7, 1959) is a former Canadian politician and was the chief of staff of the Prime Minister's Office under Paul Martin's government.
-He is currently CEO of McMillan LLP.
+He was CEO of McMillan LLP between 2022 and 2024, and is the current chair of the Windsor–Detroit Bridge Authority.

 Background

 Tim Murphy was born in Barrie, Ontario.
 He obtained a Bachelor of Arts degree from Queen's University in 1982 and a law degree from the University of Toronto.
 He practiced law with Blake, Cassels & Graydon and also served as a special advisor to Attorney General Ian Scott and a senior advisor to Ontario Minister of Education Sean Conway.
 In 1989–90, he ran the Ontario Campaign during Paul Martin's first unsuccessful bid for the leadership of the Liberal Party of Canada.
 In 2022 he became CEO of McMillan LLP.
 He lives in Toronto with his wife and daughter.

 Politics

 When Ian Scott resigned his legislative seat in late 1992, a by-election was called for April 1, 1993 to replace him.
 Murphy ran to succeed Scott as the Liberal member for St. George—St. David, and was successful in both winning the nomination and defeating Progressive Conservative Nancy Jackman by 2,232 votes in the by-election.

 St. George—St. David, which is now part of Toronto Centre, included the Church and Wellesley neighbourhood, the largest gay village in Ontario.
 Although Murphy is not himself gay, he soon emerged as a leading spokesperson in the Ontario legislature for progressive legislation pertaining to the rights of same-sex couples, introducing a private member's bill in 1993 which would have partially extended spousal benefits.
 He was one of only three Liberal MPPs, along with Jean Poirier and Dianne Poole, to support Bill 167, the Bob Rae government's more sweeping same-sex benefits package in 1994, and was critical of Liberal leader Lyn McLeod's decision to oppose the bill.

 Murphy was defeated in the 1995 provincial election, losing his seat to Progressive Conservative Al Leach by 337 votes while New Democratic candidate Brent Hawkes was a close third.